mjshehan/mjshehan/README.md

 I'm a math and CS student at UVic and hosting some of my work on this page.

-If you'd like to use my optimization calculator, it's currently deployed at: https://lumber-calculator-python-kmrqin4jgq-uc.a.run.app/calc
+If you'd like to use my one dimensional linear optimizer, "The Amazing Lumber Calculator", it's currently deployed at: https://lumber-calculator-python-kmrqin4jgq-uc.a.run.app/calc
+The source code is in the lumber-cutter-python repo

 Thanks for checking it out!